 Fig: The moving parts & cracks of the health system

-[Above: Caring is more than a cog wheel – it is a vital fulcrum.
+Above: Caring is more than a cog wheel – it is a vital fulcrum.
 Sometimes the carer might be crushed leading to pulling in different directions; the patient might fall through the cracks.
-Caption developed by Compleat Nurse* 2017©.
-Below is a picture of a nurse working in a congested ward courtesy of WHO ]
+Caption developed by Compleat Nurse* 2018©.
+Below is a picture of a nurse working in a congested ward [Picture courtesy of WHO ]

-I do not necessarily mean this particular RTWF but, there were allegations that some cadres were getting their RTWF or even CBA’s signed without ever needing to go on strike or else signed within 20 days of the strike.
-All this, while nurses were still on strike for the 122nd day.
+I do not necessarily mean a particular RTWF but, there were allegations that some cadres were getting their RTWF or even CBA’s signed without ever needing to go on strike or else signed within 20 days of the strike.
+All this, while nurses were still on strike for 5 months in 2017.
 RTWF was enameled with such nice captions such as as ‘… call off the strike after signing deal with govt; officers to resume work from tomorrow, latest to report on Monday’.
 It was notable that this was an almost 5 days grace period.
-The words Must were deliberately missing.
-While nnurses were being referred to deal with their individual counties, som eother cadres were having theirs signed from a central level MoH, CoG etc.
+The word ‘Must’ was deliberately missing.
+All this while nurses were being referred to deal with their individual counties, some other cadres were having theirs signed from a central level MoH, CoG etc.

-The employers used docile groups as a bait or use them to prove a point.
-All the while each one of them prayed, preyed or scavenged on what the hunter got.
+The employers used such docile groups as a bait or use them to prove a point.
+All the while each one of these docile groups prayed, preyed or scavenged on what the hunter got.